 Set Clear Objectives And Goals

-Before making the decision to implement continuous security penetration testing answer these questions:
+Before deciding to implement continuous security penetration testing answer these questions:

-• What are the key flow processes that we want tested?
+- What are the key flow processes that we want to be tested?

 Write these down and start from there.